ucsd-cse11-s20/DI05-Arrays-Variables-Loops-01-05-2020/ProblemSheet.md

 ```

 ### Variable Updates
-Last week, we learned that, similar to fields that store values in objects, we can store temporary values in methods using _variables_, which had a very similar syntax to field definitions.
+Last week, we learned that, similar to fields that store values in objects, we can store values in methods using _variables_, which had a very similar syntax to field definitions.
 This week, we learned that we can _update_ these variables' values.
 To do so, we wrote statements that looked very similar to variable declaration, but (a) used an existing variable's name and (b) did not include the type.
 For instance, the following code:

 ```java
 class MainExample {